GP remarked: "Your definition of 'laws' is: Identical parts or waves in identical circumstances always result in identical structures."

 --- causality ---

 "What about the causality?", CP was still curious.
-"It says yes, that every effect has a cause."
+"It says, that every effect has a cause."

 "This is valid in the macro world as well as in the micro world, the world of quanta.
 In the macro world we live in, this is obvious if you look for the cause long enough.

-In the micro world this is not immediately clear.
+In the microworld this is not immediately clear.
 Since it is much more difficult to measure or observe in the quantum world without interfering with the process, it is very often the case that coincidence occurs here.
-Coincidence is called ignorance.
+I call coincidence ignorance of the legal process..
 Here, of course, causality is also present because the inherent laws of elementary parts and the local or non-local environment are the cause of the effects.
 That's how they build their structures. "

 "So, the problem is not," concluded CP, "that in the quantum world, not everything works according to laws, but that one can observe and measure them much more difficult.
 So, you're dealing with a measurement or observation problem in general? "